Vincent-Maladiere/mac-config/README.md

 # mac-config

-This repo as only for vocation to automate a mac setup
+This repo only vocation is to automate a mac setup

 ## usage